corcor27/Introduction_to_R/_episodes/15-Vectors-R.md

 ```
 {: .language-r}

-Congratulations we should now have four vectors, explore them in the environment tab.
+Congratulations we now have four vectors, explore them in the environment tab.
 Are they what you were expecting?

-Can you determine how they work?
+Can you determine how each one works?
 1. ‘rep()’
 2. ‘:’
 3. ‘seq()

 You can always look them up using the help pane if you are not sure.

-### Addressing and manipuklating vectors
+### Addressing and manipulating vectors

 Once created, it is possible we may want to modify the variables in our vector.